jjloomis/adobe-audition-basic-audio-editing/editing/switching-between-waveform-editor-and-multitrack-session.md

-# Switching between Waveform Editor and Multitrack Session
+# Switching Between Waveform Editor and Multitrack Session

 After working with sound bites in the Waveform Editor, you'll need to switch back to your Multitrack Session.